How to preserve an electric car battery: the good practices

 From time to time, charge your electric car's battery to 100%

-Lithium accumulators that equip the great majority of today’s electric cars are composed of multiple cells which are interconnected, in order to create the vehicle’s battery.
+Lithium batteries that equip the great majority of today’s electric cars are composed of multiple cells which are interconnected, in order to create the vehicle’s battery.

 Depending on the car, we’re talking here about one hundred cells or even more.